All About It

 Where do we eat?

-Do you have vegetarian, gluten-free or special diet meals?
+Do you have vegetarian, gluten-free or alternative dietary options?

-We are happy to provide special meals for people on a vegetarian, vegan, gluten-free, coeliac or specific allergen diet upon request, or to those who may have a medical condition precluding our standard menu items.
+We are happy to provide an alternative meal for guests who require a vegetarian, vegan, gluten-free, coeliac or specific allergen diet upon request, or to those who may have a medical condition precluding our standard menu items.

-To avoid disappointment, please complete the DIETARY REQUEST ONLINE FORM, a minimum of 7 days prior to the show to discuss your special requirements.
-Be ready to give your travel date and your start carriage (indicated on your ticket) and our caterers will confirm receipt of your request within 2 business days.
-(There’s no extra charge for special meal requests).
+To avoid any disappointment, please submit any special dietary requirements to our caterers a minimum of 7 days prior to the show via our online Dietary Request Form.
+Be ready to give your travel date and your start carriage (indicated on your ticket).
+There’s no extra charge for alternative meal requests.

 What meals are served on The Blues Train?

-• Bread rolls with easy spread butter (GF rolls available upon request)
+• Dinner rolls or Cornbread with easy spread butter (GF rolls available upon request)

 Condiments include a range of medium and hot BBQ sauces, tabasco hot sauce, seeded mustard, mango chutney, sour cream, assorted pickled vegetables and salt & pepper.

-Our meals are accompanied by fresh dinner rolls (GF rolls available upon request) with easy spread butter and served on China plates with stainless steel cutlery.
+Our meals are accompanied by fresh dinner rolls or cornbread (GF rolls available upon request) with easy spread butter and served on China plates with stainless steel cutlery.
 Two-ply napkins are provided.

 When Do Tickets Go On Sale?